Type 79 submachine gun: History

 The Type 79 is one of the most significant weapon designs in China.
 From 1981 to 1992, more than 200,000 Type 79s were made.

 Due to the large production run, Type 79 and its modernized variants are ubiquitous in Chinese police forces.
-In the early 2000s, Type 79s still in service were retrofitted with railed fore-ends to equip them with tactical accessories like gunsights and new muzzle brake devices.
+In the early 2000s, Type 79s still in service were retrofitted with railed fore-ends to equip them with tactical accessories like attachable sights and new muzzle brake devices.
 This was first seen with the Guangzhou Public Security Police.
 Other police forces that adopted the modernized Type 79s included the Shenzhen, Dongguan and Panyu Public Security Police forces.

 Replacement

 The JH-16-1, BJC-16 and CS/LS7 were part of a weapon development program initiated by the Chinese Ministry of Public Security to acquire a new type of submachine gun, replacing the Type 79.
 All three submachine guns were introduced around 2017 and chambered in 9x19mm.

 After trials, the CS/LS7 was selected to be the next-generation submachine gun for the Chinese police force, and was first showcased on the 70th anniversary of the People's Republic of China parade.

 In PLA service, the Type 79 was replaced by the QCW-05 in 2001.